Home / Blog / How To Remove Your Information From Spokeo (Step-by-Step)

 Once your report is ready, click the Take Me To My Report button.

-Currently, it doesn’t seem that there’s a free way to access a Spokeo profile.
-You’ll need to pay 95 cents to access the full name report and get the profile URL.
+Currently, there isn’t a free way to access a Spokeo profile.
+Most of the time, you need to pay $0.95 to access your full name report and get the profile URL.

 4. Go To the Spokeo Opt Out Page